mrmans0n/compose-rules/docs/rules.md

 ### Movable content should be remembered

-The methods used to create movable composable content (`movableContentOf` and `movableContentWithReceiverOf`) need to be used inside a `remember` function.
+`movableContentOf` and `movableContentWithReceiverOf` must be used inside a `remember` function.

-To work as intended, they need to persist through compositions - as if they get detached from the composition, they will be immediately recycled.
+These need to persist across compositions; if detached from the composition, they are immediately recycled.

 !!! info ""